The Best Hiking Trails in Every State

 Connecticut: Hike to Gillette Castle in Gillette Castle State Park

-Just visiting Gillette Castle State Park, without doing tons of walking, you’ll see pretty views of the Connecticut River.
+While it is currently closed due to COVID-19 concerns, plans to reopen are still in the works.
+When it reopens, just visiting Gillette Castle State Park, without doing tons of walking, you’ll see pretty views of the Connecticut River.
 But follow the 1.3-mile path to the medieval-looking stone castle (open Memorial Day through Labor Day), and you’ll get to see the former home of actor, William Gillette, built between 1914 and 1919.
 A steam train and riverboat might also pass by as you hang around the area—riding them is on our bucket list for the Nutmeg State.

 Delaware: Junction Breakwater and Gordons Pond Trail Loop

 Through Cape Henlopen State Park and between Lewes and Rehoboth Beach, the Junction Breakwater and Gordons Pond Trail Loop offers waves, dunes, evergreen forests, and expansive views of the Atlantic Ocean.
 It has that shoreline feel, with wildlife like osprey, bald eagles, and shorebirds flocking overhead.
 Consider it the perfect combo of beach time and green space.
+Check out these other photos that perfectly celebrate our natural world—and what’s at stake.

 Florida: Fred Marquis Pinellas Trail